JustFiesta/Java-project/README.md

 # Java-project
-My first Java project from studies
+First Java project from studies
 It is about FIFO Queue - very simple wihtout fireworks